NanoComp/meep/doc/docs/Python_User_Interface.md

 ### GDSII Support

+This functionality is only available if Meep was built with [libGDSII](https://github.com/HomerReid/libGDSII).
+See the sample [build script](Build_From_Source#ubuntu-1604-and-1804) for installation instructions.

 **`mp.get_GDSII_prisms(material, gdsii_filename, layer)`**
 —
 Returns a list of `GeometricObject`s with `material` (`mp.Medium`) on layer `layer` of a GDSII file `gdsii_filename`.